German prosecutors probe German dialysis firm Fresenius | DW | 21.10.2019

 Citing a 17-page SEC report, WDR wrote of bribery payments in Saudi Arabia, Angola, Gabon, Cameroon, Benin, Burkina Faso, Chad, Ivory Coast, Niger and Senegal.

-„Questionable payments" were also made in Turkey, Spain, Portugal, China, Serbia, Bosnia, Marocco and Mexiko, the reports said.
+"Questionable payments" were also made in Turkey, Spain, Portugal, China, Serbia, Bosnia, Morocco and Mexico, the reports said.

 German authorities 'notified'